layeh/radius/README.md

 Included in this package is the command line program `radius-dict-gen`.
 It can be installed with:

-    go get -u layeh.com/radius/radius-dict-gen
+    go get -u layeh.com/radius/cmd/radius-dict-gen

 This program will generate helper functions and types for reading and manipulating RADIUS attributes in a packet.
-It is recommended that this generated code be used for any RADIUS dictionary you would like to consume.
+It is recommended that generated code be used for any RADIUS dictionary you would like to consume.

 Included in this repository are sub-packages of generated helpers for commonly used RADIUS attributes, including [`rfc2865`](https://godoc.org/layeh.com/radius/rfc2865) and [`rfc2866`](https://godoc.org/layeh.com/radius/rfc2866).